-These are some random notes taken during our 46 days of walking the Carian Trail, totaling 850 kilometers.
+Above are some random notes taken during our 46 days of walking the Carian Trail, totaling 850 kilometers.
 Our third thru-hike has confirmed our passion for long-distance hiking.
 Three years ago we hesitantly started with a few days of hiking in South Korea’s Seoraksan National park, which led to the 750-km-long Baekdu-daegan Trail.

-Read More: Why Hike the Baekdu Daegan
+Read More: Hiking the 465-mile Baekdu Daegan

 Eager to do more of this stuff, we set out last year and were among the first 100 independent thru-hikers who completed the 650-km-long Jordan Trail.